Alex Jones liable for defamation in Sandy Hook 'hoax' case - NewsBreak

 Alex Jones liable for defamation in Sandy Hook 'hoax' case

-Infowars host and conspiracy theorist Alex Jones was found liable Monday for damages in lawsuits brought by parents of children killed in the Sandy Hook Elementary School shooting over Jones' claims that the massacre was a hoax.
+A Connecticut judge found Infowars host Alex Jones liable by default Monday in a defamation lawsuit brought by parents of children killed in the Sandy Hook Elementary School shooting over the conspiracy theorist's claims that the massacre was a hoax.

-Judge Barbara Bellis took the rare step of defaulting Jones in the defamation lawsuits for his and his companies' “failure to produce critical material information that the plaintiffs needed to prove their claims.”
-The default means the judge found in favor of the parents and will hold a hearing on how much damages he should pay.

-Lawyers for the parents claimed Jones and his companies, including Infowars and Free Speech Systems, violated court rules by failing to turn over documents to them, including internal company documents showing how, and if, Jones and Infowars profited from talking about the school shooting and other mass shootings.

-A message seeking comment was sent to Jones' lawyers.
-They have denied violating court rules on document disclosure and have asked that Bellis be removed from the case, alleging she has not been impartial.
+The ruling by the judge, who cited Jones' refusal to abide by court rulings or turn over evidence, means a jury will determine how much in damages Jones should pay to the families.

-Shortly after the judge's decision, Jones went on the air on his show deriding the legal process surrounding the case.
+Shortly after the judge’s decision, Jones went on his show and said he’d been deprived of a fair trial.

 “These individuals, again, are not allowing me to have a jury trial because they know the things they said I supposedly did didn’t happen,” he said.
 “They know they don’t have a case for damages.
 And so the judge is saying you are guilty of damages, now a jury decides how guilty you are.
 It’s not guilty until proven guilty.”

+“The ruling is founded neither in law or fact,” Pattis said in an email.
+“We remain confident that, in the end, the Sandy Hook families cannot prove either liability or damages.
+We think their lawyers know this; hence, the desperate effort to obtain a default.”

+His lawyers have asked that Bellis be removed from the case, alleging she has not been impartial.

 The ruling has the same outcome as a jury determining the case in favor of the families.
-The jury will now determine the damages.
+A jury will now determine the damages.

-Twenty first-graders and six educators were killed in the December 2012 shooting.
-The gunman, 20-year-old Adam Lanza killed his mother at their Newtown home before the shooting, and killed himself at the school as police arrived, officials said.

 The shooting was portrayed on Jones’ Infowars show as a hoax involving actors aimed at increasing gun control.
 Jones has since acknowledged the school shooting did occur.